amalajayan13/Adversarially-Resilient-Image-Steganography-via-Stochastic-Embedding-and-AI-Driven-Warden-Modeling/README.md

-# Adversarially-Resilient Covert Multimedia Communication via Quantum-Inspired Embedding and AI-Driven Warden Modeling
+# Adversarially-Resilient Image Steganography via Stochastic Embedding and AI-Driven Warden Modeling

 ## Reproducibility
 This repository contains the Jupyter notebook used for the analysis in the preparation of the manuscript.
 The notebook `mainv2.ipynb` can be opened directly in Google Colab or a local machine.